ska-sa/katgpucbf/doc/spead.rst

 A number of metadata fields are included within each packet, to facilitate heap reassembly.
-The SPEAD flavour used in :mod:`katgpucbf` is 64-48, which means that each metadata field is 64 bits wide, with the first 16 bits carrying the item ID and the remaining 48 carrying the value.
+The SPEAD flavour used in :mod:`katgpucbf` is 64-48, which means that each metadata field is 64 bits wide, with the first bit indicating the address mode, the next 15 carrying the item ID and the remaining 48 carrying the value (in the case of immediate items).

 Each packet contains the following metadata fields: